esteinig/achilles/README.md

  **`v0.3-alpha`**: `it's working, but there are no tests` :bug:

 `Achilles` is a platform for training, evaluating and deploying neural network models that act as taxonomic classifiers of raw nanopore signal, for instance by distinguishing between nanopore signals from hosts (e.g. human background) and pathogens (e.g. *Burkholderia pseudomallei* or *Mycobacterium tuberculosis*).
 The neural networks are essentially a Keras implementation of the hybrid convolutional and recurrent architecture from [deep neural net base-caller Chiron](https://github.com/haotianteng/Chiron) [published in Gigascience (2018)](https://academic.oup.com/gigascience/article/7/5/giy037/4966989).
 We have replaced some of the regularization functions with those available in `Keras`, in particular we implemented internal and regular Dropout in the LSTM layer instead of Batch Normalization.
 Overall, the implementation is minimal, and replaces the bi-directional LSTM with a regular LSTM layer, as well as combining only a single resiudal block with a single LSTM, totalling around 600,00 learnable parameters, somewhere around the size of MobileNets.
-This necessitates longer training epochs, but keeps model prediction fast in the interest of mobile deployment or real-time / online learning from sequence streams.
+This necessitates a higher number of epochs for training, but stil learns from limited signal data and keeps model prediction fast in the interest of mobile deployment or real-time / online learning from sequence streams.

 ### Install
 ---